adunning/bodleian-descriptions/README.md

-# bodleian-descriptions
+# Bodleian Library Manuscript Descriptions

-Descriptions for manuscripts housed in the Bodleian Library, Oxford
+Descriptions for medieval manuscripts housed in the Bodleian Library, University of Oxford.
+Based on [ENRICH](http://projects.oucs.ox.ac.uk/ENRICH/) customization of the Text Encoding Initiative (TEI).